-- AlcoholEdu an online course that incorporates the latest evidence-based prevention methods to create a highly personalized user experience that inspires students to reflect on and consider changing their drinking behaviors. - Haven an online course that utilizes a population-level approach to educate all students on the issues associated with sexual assault, relationship violence, and stalking, taking into account students' unique perspectives and experiences.
+- AlcoholEdu an online course that incorporates the latest evidence-based prevention methods to create a highly personalized user experience that inspires students to reflect on and consider changing their drinking behaviors. - Sexual Assault Prevention for Undergraduates- an online course that utilizes a population-level approach to educate all students on the issues associated with sexual assault, relationship violence, and stalking, taking into account students' unique perspectives and experiences.